 I nodded, recalling the two people I had known most recently—both of whom had died!
 I started hyperventilating.

 “Do you want me to call your husband?” the doctor asked, still at the foot of my bed.
-I nodded between sobbing gasps into my little brown bag.
+I nodded between sobbing gasps into my little brown sack.

 Now I was really frightened.
 I desperately needed Ralph.
-But, for whatever reason, the surgeon did not call him.
-So for three hours I lay in the room thinking about what it was going to be like to have chemotherapy pour through my veins.
-I had a little conversation with myself as I tried to control my weeping.
+But, for whatever reason, the surgeon did not telephone him.
+So for several hours I lay in the room alone with my fears.

 Yes, that’s what I’m afraid of, I admitted.
 I don’t want to look sick for my children and my husband.
 I can’t imagine watching my hair fall out.
 I disliked the vanity of my feelings, but it was how I felt.

 I couldn’t even get my lips to form the word chemotherapy.
 The fear of facing that, for me, was worse than the initial shock of cancer.